dapr/quickstarts/service_invocation/go/http/README.md

-# Dapr Service Invocation
+# Service Invocation

-In this quickstart, you'll create a checkout service and a order processor service to demonstrate how Dapr enables a service invocation pattern.
-The checkout service will use Dapr's http proxying capability to invoke a method in the order processing service.
+In this quickstart, you'll create a checkout service and an order processor service to demonstrate how to use the service invocation API.
+The checkout service uses Dapr's http proxying capability to invoke a method on the order processing service.

-Visit [this](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/) link for more information about Dapr and Service Invocation.
+Visit [this](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/) link for more information about Dapr and service invocation.

 This quickstart includes one checkout service:

 - Go client service `checkout`

-And one order-processor service:
+And one order processor service:

 - Go order-processor service `order-processor`